captainbrosset/devtools-highlighter/README.md

 Hovering over a single result will highlight only the corresponding element.

-It is also possible to scroll an element into view by clicking on the corresponding link in the panel.
+It is also possible to scroll elements into view or select them in the inspector panel by clicking on corresponding links.

 # Browser support